bevyengine/rfcs/rfcs/51-animation-composition.md

 trait Animatable {
   fn interpolate(a: &Self, b: &Self, time: f32) -> Self;
   fn blend(inputs: impl Iterator<Item=BlendInput<Self>>) -> Option<Self>;
-  unsafe fn post_process(&mut self, world: &World) {}
 }
 ```

 `interpolate` implements interpolation between two values of a given type given a
 time.
 This typically will be a [linear interpolation][lerp], and have the `time`
 parameter clamped to the domain of [0, 1].
-However, this may not necessarily be
-strictly be a continuous interpolation for discrete types like the integral
-types, `bool`, or `Handle<T>`.
-This may also be implemented as [spherical linear
+This may also be implemented as
-interpolation][slerp] for quaternions.
-This will typically be required to
+[spherical linear interpolation][slerp] for quaternions.
+This will typically be
-provide smooth sampling from the variety of curve implementations.
-If it is
+required to provide smooth sampling from the variety of curve implementations.
-desirable to "override" the default lerp behavior, newtype'ing an underlying
-`Animatable` type and implementing `Animatable` on the newtype instead.

 `blend` expands upon this and provides a way to blend a collection of weighted
 inputs into one output.
 This can be used as the base primitive implementation for